renzuzu/renzu_tuners/README.md

 ```
-PS: if you are a modeler. dyno prop :D
+PS: Thank to MIST and his friend the modeler for providing a dynamometer model.
 ```

 # Image Upgrade Menu